kingwell47/portfolio/markdown/tip_calculator.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size.
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page.
-- Calculate the correct tip and total cost of the bill per person
+- Calculate the correct tip and total cost of the bill per person.

+Additional things I did:

+- If the "custom" field is filled in, the tip selection buttons are unselected if there is any selected.
+- Conversely, the "custom" field is reset if a tip button is selected after.
+- Inputting an invalid value in any of the input fields will show an error message.

 ### Links